Pregnancy Disability Leave Attorney Beverly Hills & Los Angeles

 The pregnancy leave lawyers at E&L, LLP, help employees enforce their rights under the California pregnancy disability leave law.

 Most California employees are legally entitled to take a leave from work during the time in which they are disabled because of a pregnancy.
 Employees who are retaliated against because they ask for or take a pregnancy disability leave, who are not allowed to return to work after their leave ends, or who lose benefits because they took a leave, are entitled to a remedy under California law.
-The lawyers at E&L, LLP, represent and advise employees whose rights were violated.
+The employment lawyers at E&L, LLP, represent and advise employees whose rights were violated.

 Our senior attorneys have been nominated as Super Lawyers – Rising Stars, an acknowledgment that is received by the top 2.5% of attorneys – that means 97.5% of other Southern California attorneys do not qualify.